 In addition to the experts formally associated with the Scholarly Commons and the vast resources of the Library's subject specialists, these campus units are helping enrich the resources and knowledge base of the Scholarly Commons by making staff members available at the Scholarly Commons during designated hours, delivering workshops, and collaborating on initiatives:

-The College of Liberal Arts and Sciences' CITL Data Analytics Program supports the educational, research and administrative activities of students, faculty, and staff in liberal arts and sciences (LAS).
-CITL (Center for Innovation in Teaching and Learning) supports its college with services, programs, and tools related to teaching and software consulting as well as audio, video, and digital media.
-They also offer help with website development, and maintenance, statistics, and GIS.
-In a joint effort between CITL and the Library's Data Services Department, specialists are available in the Scholarly Commons for help with acquiring data sets needed for teaching and research, locating, downloading, and preparing data for secondary analysis, and identifying and creating course materials and teaching tools (including customized data sets drawn from various data repositories).
-CITL Data Analytics also offers statistical and GIS workshops through the semester.
+The Scholarly Commons offers Data Discovery & Support services to help patrons with acquiring data sets needed for teaching and research, locating, downloading, and preparing data for secondary analysis, and identifying and creating course materials and teaching tools (including customized data sets drawn from various data repositories).
+CITL Data Analytics also offers statistical and GIS workshops throughout the semester.

 Technology Services Research and Online Learning Services